aristanetworks/avd/docs/howto/digital_twin/README.md

     platform: vEOS-lab
 ```

-When a device uses platform `7050X3` in production, AVD uses `vEOS-lab` platform settings when generating Digital Twin artifacts.
+When a device uses platform `7050X3` in production, AVD uses `vEOS-lab` platform settings when generating ACT Digital Twin artifacts.
 This means things like MLAG `reload-delay` timers, feature supportability, OOB MGMT interface, etc.. will be taken from the `vEOS-lab` platform settings item instead of the `7050X3` item when running AVD in Digital Twin mode.

-It is possible to override these default mappings by defining `custom_platform_settings` items that override the default `digital_twin.platform` setting:
+It is possible to override these default mappings by defining `custom_platform_settings` items that override the default `digital_twin.platform` settings:

 ```yaml
 # Example: Mapping 7050X3 platform to cEOSLab for ACT Digital Twin